Killing of Michael Ovsjannikov: Trial

 Following the unsealing of trial records in 2025, it was revealed that the OSI agents had produced a three-page protocol of their exchange with Harrison, including a repetition of his confession.
 The records also showed that judge Powell believed that the OSI had made the "strategic decision" to leave out written translations and advise Harrison on his rights in an assault case rather than murder or manslaughter, so that Harrison would speak more freely, which Powell described as a "ploy".
 While the prosecution had argued that Harrison was already aware of the investigation being about homicide from his exchange with German police, Powell saw no evidence that the OSI agent involved in both interrogations, Denise W., had provided correct translations.

-The trial featured the testimony of the involved Americans and their spouses, as well as that of three Germans.
+The trial featured the testimony of the involved Americans and their spouses, as well as that of two eyewitnesses.
 Dmytro Mynka, a friend of Ovsjannikov, claimed that he was close-up during the stabbing and gave a description consistent with Cain's clothing.
 However, he was dismissed by prosecutor Christie Jones as "hysteric".
 Adelheid Steffen, a local woman, stated that she saw two men in a physical struggle for several minutes before both fell to the ground.
 She did not see the start of the altercation, but corroborated that Ovsjannikov had sat on his opponent.
 Only one of the men got back up and ran off.
 According to Steffen, the scene was watched by "two Ukrainians and one American [man]".
-Marius Schäfer, Ovsjannikov's business partner, was not present at the scene, but tentatively supported the notion that Harrison killed the victim, but also did not rule out Cain.
 The OSI agents were not called to the witness stand and Ovsjannikov's family was not told that their interpreter had handled Harrison's interrogation.

 On 11 October 2024, Harrison was found not guilty by a jury, which consisted of an eight-person panel of enlisted U.S. military personnel from Spangdahlem Air Base.
 Contrary to German court proceedings, no reason was provided for the verdict.
-Cain was given criminal immunity for cooperating with authorities and acting as a witness during the trial.
+Cain was given criminal immunity for cooperating with authorities and acting as a witness during the trial and would only be liable in case of lying under oath.